Page 1: Introduction

 Mobile Data Studio is an integrated system for managing mobile computing, including designing projects, running them in the field, communicating wirelessly, collecting and using the data.
 This Skills tutorial describes what Mobile Data Studio can do, and how to use it to develop and run powerful business applications without the need for programming.

-Mobile Data Studio has two broad operational areas - 'server', being a Windows desktop or laptop PC, or Windows server, and 'client' mobile devices, being Android, Apple iOS, Windows 10 and Windows Mobile operating system devices.
+Mobile Data Studio has two broad operational areas - 'server', being a Windows desktop or laptop PC, or Windows server, and 'client' mobile devices, being Android, Apple iOS and Windows 10 operating system devices.

 Printing: The Mobile Data Studio Skills tutorial is presented as a series of dynamic web pages; however, the pages can be printed using a web browser 'Print Preview' to adjust until the margins are correct for paper.